 Spread it over a BLT sandwich for a fun twist on a classic.

-Safest Choice Eggs are Pasteurized, there is no need to worry about Salmonella.
-Just the though of it makes me worry.
+Safest Choice Eggs are pasteurized, there is no need to worry about Salmonella.
+Just the thought of it makes me worry.